Family recounts terrifying moment their house was shot at by neighbor

 "I was like scared," said Pasleigh.
 "It like sounded like glass shattering but like it scared me."

-Pasleigh her mom Heather and grandmother were home when they heard gun shots ring out.
-Little did they know one of the bullets would make it's way inside.
+Pasleigh her mom Heather and her grandmother were home when they heard gunshots ring out.
+Little did they know one of the bullets would make its way inside.

 Piercing through their back door striking just inches away from Pasleigh's head leaving her with a minor injury from the glass.